ProactiveBench: Benchmarking Proactiveness in Multimodal Large Language Models: Are MLLMs proactive?

-\paragraph{Open-ended generation.} \Cref{tab:free_form} reports MLLMs' aggregate accuracy (\textit{agg}) in OEG.
+\paragraph{Open-ended generation.} \Cref{tab:free_form} reports MLLMs' {percentage of correct first-turn predicted categories (\textit{cc}) and valid proactive suggestions (\textit{ps})} in OEG.
 Overall, even when models are not restricted to multiple-choice options, they still fail to be proactive; instead, they either abstain or hallucinate answers, much like in the MCQA setting.
-Similarly, there is no correlation between model size and performance, suggesting that proactiveness is not a property that emerges with scale.
-Surprisingly, by allowing \llavanext{}-Mistral to answer without constraints, it overcomes the issue with the abstention rate of \cref{tab:zero_shot}, showing the best proactiveness overall.
-On the other hand, \internvl{}-1B superiority among open-weight models in the MCQA setting is not observed in the OEG scenario.
+Similarly, there is no {simple monotonic relationship between model size and proactiveness within the tested model families}, suggesting that proactiveness is not a property that emerges with scale.
+Surprisingly, by allowing \llavanext{}-Mistral to answer without constraints, it overcomes the issue with the abstention rate of \cref{tab:zero_shot}, showing the {second best accuracy in predicting valid proactive suggestions.} On the other hand, \internvl{}-1B superiority among open-weight models in the MCQA setting is not observed in the OEG scenario.

-By examining the two metrics that contribute to \textit{agg} (\ie, \textit{acc} and \textit{ps} rate, see full table in Appendix~E), we observe that \textit{agg} is largely driven by the number of valid proactive suggestions, while task accuracy remains close to zero.
-This behavior can be attributed to three main factors. {First}, we instruct the LLM-as-judge to allow for flexible rephrasings to match MLLMs' answers to the finite set of available actions, broadening the range of valid suggestions. {Second}, removing possible categories from the prompt increases model uncertainty, lowering accuracy. {Third}, filtering (\cref{subsec:filtering}) makes the single-turn setting more challenging, as the model cannot rely on additional visual cues.
+{By examining \textit{cc} and \textit{ps}, we observe that the model is more accurate when proposing proactive suggestions than predicting correct categories, although their overall accuracy remains low.} This behavior can be attributed to three main factors. {First}, we instruct the LLM-as-judge to allow for flexible rephrasings to match MLLMs' answers to the finite set of available actions, broadening the range of valid suggestions. {Second}, removing possible categories from the prompt increases model uncertainty, lowering categorization accuracy. {Third}, filtering (\cref{subsec:filtering}) makes the single-turn setting more challenging, as the model cannot rely on additional visual cues.